AntoineRichard/OmniLRS/README.md

 scripts/install_native.sh
 ```

-If you'd rather do it yourself, here are the commands:
+If you'd rather do it yourself, here are the commands for Isaac Sim 2023.1.1:
 ```bash
 # Pulls WorldBuilder
 git submodule init